Powerlearnproject/se-assignment-8-pitching-a-software-project-Deusleon/Assignment.md

-Great, let's dive into your assignment on pitching a software project.
-Below are detailed answers to the questions provided.
-Feel free to edit and add any additional information you might think is necessary.

 ### 1. Understanding the Audience
 Understanding your audience is critical when pitching a software project because different stakeholders have varying interests, concerns, and levels of technical knowledge.
 Tailoring your pitch to address these differences can make your presentation more effective and persuasive.